 Download a copy of the relevant Garden’s visitor map (Adelaide , Mount Lofty, Wittunga or Botanic Park) and use this to fill in the map coordinates of your proposed shoot on the form.

-Note: If you're applying for a wedding photography permit, please see the "Wedding photography" section below, as this requires a different process.
-This also includes engagement related photography.
+Note: If you're applying for a wedding or engagement photography permit, please see the "Wedding photography" section below, as this requires a different process.

 Filming and photography requests the Gardens deems integral to the promotion of our work are typically approved at discounted or no cost.
-You must contact the Media Communications team with as much notice as possible to ensure your request is approved in time for the shoot.
+If you are a media outlet, such as from a news team or magazine, please contact the Media Communications team with as much notice as possible to ensure your request is approved in time for the shoot.

-Wedding and wedding-related shoots are handled by our on-site Function Co-ordinators, the Botanic Gardens Restaurant.
+Wedding and wedding-related shoots - for example, engagements - are handled by our on-site Function Coordinators, at Blanco Horner.
 Visit the Botanic Gardens Weddings website for details on obtaining a permit for your shoot.

 Drones are only occasionally permitted for use by garden staff for inspection of trees, or on the odd occasion by third parties for specific activities.